 What are income tax and National Insurance contributions?

 You will have to pay income tax if you earn more than a specified personal allowance in any tax year.
-You can find out more about personal allowances and income tax rates from Her Majesty’s Revenue and Customs.
+You can find out more about HMRC personal allowances and income tax rates.

 Employees and employers both pay National Insurance contributions, which help to fund contributory benefits, for example, the state pension and jobseeker’s allowance.
 You can find out more about income tax and National Insurance and how it applies to you from:

-There is also a further advice in relation to international students here
+There is also a further tax advice for international students here